Susan M Stewart BA PGCE MSTAT

 I began learning the Alexander Technique while suffering from long standing neck and back pain and sciatica, which nothing seemed to help.
 With Alexander lessons, I discovered a new lease of life and have been pain free now for a number of years.

 My background is in language training, both in schools and colleges and in local businesses.
 As a teacher and facilitator with many years’ experience, it was a natural transition for me to train to teach the Alexander Technique and enable others to discover what I myself had experienced.

-I have been teaching the Alexander Technique for over ten years.
+I have been teaching the Alexander Technique for around 20 years.
 I work with young children and their mothers, with teenagers and with adults of all ages.
 Whether helping someone to recover from injury, manage the effects of a long-term illness, enhance sporting skills or simply improve posture, my approach is the same.
 I enable the student to connect more fully to him/herself, to understand and experience what it means to be a psycho-physical unit ( that mind, body, emotions and spirit are all linked).

 I have also worked extensively with a number of therapists, many of whom experience stiffness, neck or back pain as a result of the work they do.

 This can take the form of one to one lessons, or workshops where I work with the therapist while he/she is giving a treatment, allowing the therapist to experience how using the body differently can ensure a better experience for both therapist and client.

 I also work with the energy field, how to hold the space at a high level and how to avoid becoming either depleted or overloaded energetically.